xegea/moviedb-api/README.md

 # moviedb-api

-[moviedb-api][] exposes methods to Fetch and Save movies in a Redis DB.
+[moviedb-api][] API methods to Fetch and Save movies in a Redis DB.

 https://moviedb-io.herokuapp.com (check [moviedb-io][] project on GitHub) fetches movies and TV shows from [moviedb-api].